 Nova Initia is set in a desolate world of crumbled cities and split factions trying to make sense of their scorched earth.
 Amidst the desolation, a young woman is on the run but she does not know why or nor have any clue as to her identity, carrying a satchel that cannot be lost nor fall into the hands of her pursuers.
 Cardiff writer/director Dale Jordan Johnson, along with producers James Morgan and Daniel Lyddon of the Welsh film production company Seraphim Pictures, hope to present steampunk to mainstream audiences with original stories, fresh characters and whole new worlds to explore.
 To help bring the world of steampunk to life, the services of The Little Steampunk Shop will be employed, developing props for the film, which will also feature as rewards for donations.

 The project needs $10,000 to help cover location costs, insurance premiums, set design & construction as well as wardrobe and catering.
 In exchange for a monetary pledge, donors can expect various rewards including, acknowledgements & credits, various official merchandise, set visits and premier invitations, as well as DVD and BLU-RAY copies of the film.
-To date the project has only raised $835 through 11 backers with less than three weeks till the deadline.
-So if you want to support this steampunk adventure then visit the project's Kickstarter page.
+So if you want to support this steampunk adventure then visit the project's funding page.

 Image Credit Used with kind permission of Seraphim Pictures Copyright 2011